vrk-kpa/opendata/README.md

 trees.

 NB:
-This extension relies on a particular feature branch of CKAN: https://github.com/datagovuk/ckan/tree/1038-organization-hierarchy which at the time of writing is not yet merged into master yet.
-It should be released in CKAN 2.2 (late 2013).
+This extension relies on a particular feature of CKAN: https://github.com/datagovuk/ckan/tree/1038-organization-hierarchy which at the time of writing is merged into branch release-v2.2 (i.e. CKAN 2.2 beta, which is quite usable) and will be released in CKAN 2.2 (early 2014).

 TODO:
 * make the trees prettier with JSTree